Dual Diagnosis Treatment Plano, IL

 Family Counseling Service Of Aurora - 13.0 miles from Plano, IL

-Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Aurora, IL that provides treatment for drug or alcohol use and mental health disorders that include psychotic disorders as well as eating disorders.
+Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Aurora, IL that provides treatment services for mental health and substance use disorders that include panic disorder as well as thought disorders.

 Address: 70 South River Street, Aurora, IL 60506 in Kane County